 The Fund derecognises a financial asset when the contractual rights to the cash flow from the asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Fund neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.
 On derecognition of the financial asset, the difference between the carrying amount of the asset (or the carrying amount allocated to the portion of the asset that is derecognised) and the consideration received (including any new asset obtained less any new liability assumed) is recognised in statement of comprehensive income.
 Any commission in such transferred financial assets that is created or retained by the Fund is recognised as a separate asset or liability.
-The Fund enters into transactions whereby it transfers assets recognised on its statement of financial position but retains either all or substantially all of the risks and rewards are retained, then the transferred assets are not derecognised.
-The Fund derecognises a financial liability when its contractual obligations are discharged or canceled or expired.
+The Fund enters into transactions whereby it transfers assets recognised on its statement of financial position but retains either all or substantially all of the risks and rewards of the transferred assets or a portion of them.
+If all or substantially all of the risk and rewards are retained, then the transferred assets are not derecognised.
+The Fund derecognises a financial liability when its contractual obligations are discharged or canceled or expire.